HesaiTechnology/Pandar40_Legacy_ROS/README.md

-This is a collection of ROS packages supporting Hesai Pandar40 3D LIDAR forked from https://github.com/ros-drivers/velodyne.
+This is a collection of ROS packages supporting Legacy Hesai Pandar40 3D LIDAR product forked from https://github.com/ros-drivers/velodyne.
+Legacy Pandar40 is already out of production.

 # Copying or Licence:
 Reference COPYING of this repo.